Burning Man: 1997 to 2013

 Another notable restriction to attendees is the 9.2-mile- (14.8 km) long temporary plastic fence that surrounds the event and defines the pentagon of land used by the event on the southern edge of the Black Rock dry lake.
 This 4-foot- (1.2-meter) high barrier is known as the "trash fence" because its initial use was to catch wind-blown debris that might escape from campsites during the event.
-Since 2002, the area beyond this fence has not been accessible to Burning Man participants during the week of the event.
+Since 2002, the area beyond this fence has not been accessible to Burning Man participants during the event.

 One visitor who was accidentally burned at the 2005 event unsuccessfully sued Black Rock City LLC in San Francisco County Superior Court.
-On June 30, 2009, the California Courts of Appeal for the First District upheld the trial court's grant of summary judgment to Black Rock City LLC on the basis that people who deliberately walk towards The Man after it is ignited assume the risk of getting burned by such a hazardous object.
+On June 30, 2009, the California Court of Appeal for the First District upheld the trial court's grant of summary judgment to Black Rock City LLC on the basis that people who deliberately walk toward The Man after it is ignited assume the risk of getting burned by such a hazardous object.

 2013 to 2019

-In December 2013, Black Rock City LLC was made a subsidiary of a new non-profit entity known as the Burning Man Project, though this was a controversial move among the founders.
+In December 2013, following negotiations between founders, Black Rock City LLC was made a subsidiary of a new nonprofit entity known as the Burning Man Project.

 On September 3, 2017, a 41-year-old man, Aaron Joel Mitchell, fought his way past a safety cordon of volunteers and firefighters and threw himself into the flames of the Man.
-Mitchell died the next day due to cardiac arrest, bodily shock, and third-degree burns to 98% of his body.
-While a reputable member of the DPW claims this was the result of a dare to run through the flames, his death was ruled a suicide.
+Mitchell died the next day due to cardiac arrest, bodily shock, and third-degree burns to 97% of his body.
+His death was ruled a suicide.